Entities

 The Resolution Board is the internal executive body of the CSSF in charge of the resolution function, i.e. the duties and powers conferred on the CSSF as the resolution authority by the Law of 18 December 2015 on the failure of credit institutions and certain investment firms (“BRRD Law”), Regulation (EU) No 806/2014 establishing uniform rules and a uniform procedure for the resolution of credit institutions and certain investment firms in the framework of a Single Resolution Mechanism and a Single Resolution Fund (“SRM Regulation”), Regulation (EU) No 2021/23 on a framework for the recovery and resolution of central counterparties, and their implementing measures.

 In order to prevent any conflict of interest between the supervisory tasks and the resolution tasks in accordance with the BRRD, the Resolution Board is the highest executive authority of the CSSF and not the Executive Board.
-The Resolution Board is composed of five members: the Director Resolution, (Chairman of the Resolution Board), the Director of the Treasury, the Director General of the Banque Centrale du Luxembourg, the Director of the CSSF responsible for banking supervision and a magistrate appointed by the Grand Duke on the proposal of the Government in Council for a period of five years.
+The Resolution Board is composed of five members: the Director Resolution, (Chairman of the Resolution Board), “a civil servant of the ministerial department of the Ministry of Finance appointed by the Grand Duke on the proposal of the Government in Council”, the Director General of the Banque Centrale du Luxembourg, the Director of the CSSF responsible for banking supervision and a magistrate appointed by the Grand Duke on the proposal of the Government in Council for a period of five years.
 The Director Resolution may attend as observer the meetings of the Executive Board in order to facilitate the information exchange and cooperation between the Resolution Board and the Executive Board.

 The functions of the Resolution Board, laid down in Article 12-1 of the CSSF Law include the drawing-up of the budget of the resolution function which will be included in the budget of the CSSF, as well as the cooperation, within the limits of its duties, in the drawing-up of reports and other documents to be submitted to the Board.